clamprou/students-frontend/README.md

 # Student Managment frontend app using Reactjs

-## Note that this project is the frontend implementation of [this project](https://github.com/clamprou/springboot-students.git)
+## Note that this project is the frontend implementation of [this](https://github.com/clamprou/springboot-students.git)

 ## [Documentation.pdf](Documentation.pdf)